 10. Scratch Cards

-Like your state’s scratch-off lottery cards, each card has a grid of small gray dots to scratch off.
-Scratch off two gray dots on the card and donate that amount to your fundraiser.
+On each card, there is a series of spots to scratch off.
+Under each spot is a small dollar amount.
+Ask employees to scratch off two spaces on the card and donate that amount to your fundraiser.

 11. Silent Auctions

-For more information, refer to our blog post “How to Run a Silent Auction.”
+Refer to our blog post “How to Run a Silent Auction” for more information.

 12. Treasure Hunt

 Set up an intriguing treasure hunt within the company.
-Employees participate by paying an entry fee to join in on the excitement.
+Employees participate by paying an entry fee so they can join in on the excitement.

-Find a location where you can do the event, and bury coins, small items, and other “treasures” that employees and their families can find after some searching!
+Find a location where you can do the event, and bury coins, small items, and other “treasures” that employees and their families can hunt for.

-Several variations to this type of theme do not require burying items or finding an appropriate location, such as scavenger hunts, creating puzzles to solve, and so forth.
+There are several variations to this type of theme that do not require burying items or finding an appropriate location, such as scavenger hunts, creating puzzles to solve, and so forth.
 Be creative!

 13. Vegas Night